simon-frankau/teensy_simm/README.md

 I think the next steps are to wire up more data and address pins, and see if I can observe decay over larger sample set.

+### Current state

+I'm wiring up more pins, and discovering new bugs.
+Hurrah!

+## Simplified changelog

+This project has been through a number of phases:

+ * Simply getting read/write cycles to work, with 4 address lines and 4 data lines.
+Getting AVR I/O right, basically.

+ * Getting beyond "it seems to read/write, just incorrectly", by adding a delay on the read value to account for inputs going through two latches to avoid metastability.

+ * Doing an initial test of 4 bits of data stored at 256 locations on what the DRAM decay characteristics look like, and finding the test DRAM decays slowly.

+ * Wiring up more pins (2 more address lines, 4 more data lines), and doing a test, and discovering that the read value doesn't match the written value at 16MHz, but does at 8MHz and below.